madhuravius/brains/README.md

 ## Results

-So far, have successfully vibed:
+So far, have successfully vibed out:

 * [brains.pads.sh](https://brains.pads.sh) - very simple application that acts as a redirect-heavy Next.js application that either routes for `curl` requests or redirects here for web.